1967 Chevelle Interiors

 11/15/2010

 The Chevelle 300 came with a simple 3-spoke wheel with center horn button.
-Color coordinated to match the interior, the steering wheel came in black, fawn, or blue.
+Color coordinated to match the interior, the steering wheel came in black, blue, and fawn.

 11/15/2010